 - What Should Be Included in a Mutual NDA?

-2. What is a Mutual Non-Disclosure Agreement?
+What is a Mutual Non-Disclosure Agreement?

 It should be drafted to ensure both parties agree not to disclose the proprietary information they learn about the other.

 For example, two separate companies may consider working together on a joint project.
-In order to thoroughly discuss the opportunity, both parties may need to disclose confidential information that they do not wish to be made public.
+To thoroughly discuss the opportunity, both parties may need to disclose confidential information they do not wish to be made public.

-3. Differences Between a Mutual and Unilateral NDA
+Differences Between a Mutual and Unilateral NDA

-A mutual NDA can also be called a bilateral NDA or a two-way NDA.
-In a mutual NDA, both parties are agreeing not to disclose proprietary or confidential information about the other party’s interests.
+A mutual NDA can also be called a bilateral or two-way NDA, and both parties agree not to disclose proprietary or confidential information about the other party’s interests.

-4. When Do I Need a Mutual Non-Disclosure Agreement?
+When Do I Need a Mutual Non-Disclosure Agreement?

 A mutual non-disclosure agreement is often used when two parties discuss working together in some capacity.